-But let us talk about something more positive this time around Even though the PCMark battery benchmark only gave me a time of just over ten hours (the A53 achieved more than 13 hours!), the battery life totally made my day.
+But let us talk about something positive: The PCMark battery benchmark recorded a time of 12 hours and 19 minutes (the A53 achieved over 13 hours), and thus, impressed me with its battery life.
 You will have to do some pretty wild things with the Galaxy A33 to drain this 5,000 mAh battery within a day!
 I would even claim that the average smartphone user can use the device for up to two days before requiring a recharge.

 Other points that might be interesting for you before picking up the Galaxy A33: